 • Key Insights on Cognitive Skill Development

-recognise that cognitive skills are not fixed, but can be developed and improved with practise and targeted interventions.
+Recognise that cognitive skills are not fixed, but can be developed and improved with practise and targeted interventions.
 By creating a supportive learning environment and providing students with opportunities to engage in meaningful learning experiences, teachers can helps students to reach their full potential and become lifelong learners.

 Evidence-Based Strategies for Developing Cognitive Skills